nic3-14159/dell-flash-unlock/README.md

 # Dell Latitude E6400 Internal Flashing

+This utility allows you to use flashrom's internal programmer to program the entire BIOS flash chip from software while still running the original Dell BIOS, which normally restricts software writes to the flash chip.

 ## TL;DR
 Run `make` to compile the utility, and then run `sudo ./e6400_flash_unlock` and follow the directions it outputs.